• Disease Overview

 Prognosis

-Because of the highly variable nature of SMS, it is impossible to generalize about prognosis for individual cases.
-Some affected individuals have been able to become employed and even live semi-independently with support from family and friends.
-However, others require constant care and may need to live with family or in a residential facility.
-As stated above, parents should talk to the physician and medical team about their child’s specific case and overall prognosis.
+SMS is highly variable, so it is impossible to generalize about prognosis for individual people.
+Some affected individuals have been employed and live semi-independently with support from family and friends.
+Others require constant care and may need to live with family or in a residential facility.
+As stated above, parents should talk to the physician and medical team about their childโ€™s specific case and overall prognosis.

 • < Previous section